top of page

 Design Swarm for Circularity: Harnessing Our Collective Genius

-Writer's picture: Carey RennCarey Renn
+Writer: Carey RennCarey Renn

 The Global Impact Collective kicked off GreenBiz24 with our session, “Design Swarms® for Circularity: Harnessing Our Collective Genius,” and it was a huge success!